Orthopedic Physical Therapy and Hand Therapy Residency Program

 “The mission of the OrthoCarolina Residency in Orthopaedic Physical Therapy and Hand Therapy is to provide excellence in education one clinician at a time.
 Through both experiential and didactic learning this program will develop master clinicians who possess self-reflective, innovative clinical reasoning skills.”

-The OrthoCarolina Residency in Orthopedic Physical Therapy and Hand Therapy are 18 month, post-professional clinical and didactic education experiences designed for physical therapists and occupational therapists who wish to significantly advance their preparation as a specialty provider of orthopedic patient care services.
-These residencies combine ongoing clinical mentoring with a theoretical basis for advanced practice and scientific inquiry.
-Residents accepted into the program will be full-time employees of OrthoCarolina salaried with benefits.
+The OrthoCarolina Residency Programs in Orthopedic Physical Therapy and Occupational Hand Therapy are 18-month long, post-professional clinical and didactic education experiences designed for physical therapists and occupational therapists who wish to significantly advance their preparation as a specialty provider of orthopedic patient care services.
+These residencies combine ongoing clinical mentoring with a theoretical didactic and laboratory basis for advanced practice and scientific inquiry.
+The residency programs also include surgical observation, attendance at physician conferences and completion of a capstone research project.
+Residents accepted into the program are full-time employees of OrthoCarolina salaried with benefits.

 - Create mentors who would teach and guide other therapists throughout their careers